microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 #### Allowed Usage

 The new vectors will be supported in all shader stages including Node shaders.
-There are no control flow or wave uniformity requirements, but implementations may specify best practices in certain uses for optimal performance.

 Long vectors can be: